stratasan/engineering/docs/how_we_communicate.md

 We document any decisions that are made and actions that are required so that we can share them with non-attendees.

+### Work Hours

+Our company's official business hours are from 8am to 5pm.
+However, in order to reduce the amount of time in traffic some of our team shifts those hours around (.g., from 7-4 or even 9-6).
+Team members should communicate their availability with the rest of the company in order to alleviate any concerns about scheduling.